Murud-Janjira: Independence

 Around 1731, the local Thanedar (ruler) who was an ally in the Muslim Mughal garrison, declared independence.
 Thereafter the Thanedar and the local Kolis were devoted to piracy, repeatedly attacking ships and disturbing commercial traffic from Surat.
 Sidi Hilal, the prince of the dynasty of Janjira which was then ruling Surat, attacked the Kolis, destroyed their boats and captured them demanding a hefty fine.

 In the year 1736, the Siddis of Murud-Janjira set out in a battle with the forces of the Peshwa Baji Rao.
 On 19 April 1736, the Maratha warriors Nanaji Surve and Chimaji Appa attacked the gathering forces in the encampments of the Siddis near Rewas.
 Chimaji Appa advised Siddi Sat to run from battle field otherwise Nanajirao will have no mercy on him but Siddi Sat captured Nanajirao Surve and took him to Sagargad fort.
 Nanajirao rescued himself and beheaded Siddi Sat along with his entire family and his army.
-Nanajirao Surve was rewarded with village name Kusgao When the confrontation ended, 1,500 Siddis, including their leader Siddi Sat, had been killed.
+Nanajirao Surve was rewarded with village name Kusgao.
+When the confrontation ended, 1,500 Siddis, including their leader Siddi Sat, had been killed.
 Peace was brokered in September 1736, but the Siddis were confined to only Janjira, Gowalkot, and Anjanvel, with their power greatly reduced.
+The forts of Gowalkot and Anjanvel were then captured by Tulaji Angre in 1745, and the Siddis only remaining possession was the island of Janjira.
 However, Janjira remained unconquered until it became part of Indian territory after independence from the British in 1947.